Flank/flank-dashboard/metrics/ci_integrations/docs/05_builds_synchronization.md

 1. Query builds having In-Progress status from the `destination`.
 2. Re-sync each build from the list of in-progress builds:
     1. Fetch the corresponding build from the `source`.
-    2. Change the status of the build to the new from the `source` or force timeout if the build exceeds the `--in-progress-timeout`.
+    2. Change the status of the build to the new from the `source` or force timeout if the build exceeds the `--in-progress-timeout` and still has in-progress status.
 3. Fetch the coverage data for re-synced builds if necessary.
 4. Update the in-progress builds in the `destination` with new data.